 But with the new all-electric Volvo Polestar 2 and Porsche Taycan set to be released next year, it remains to be seen whether it will maintain its crown for long.

-View the available trims for the Tesla Model S Hatchback starting from per month
+View the available trims for the Tesla Model S starting from £928.37 per month

 7 derivatives available